How To Become A Pilates Instructor

 Being a Pilates instructor has changed my life.
 And the impact that my practice has on my clients, and the impact my studio has on Boom Pilates instructors is worth way more than all of those Pilates exams and practice hours combined.

 I can’t recommend enough starting this journey!
-I encourage you to connect with as many Pilates instructors as you can to grow your network.
+I encourage you to connect with as many Pilates instructors as you can to grow your network and learn from the passion of others.

 Follow Boom Pilates and our sister education company, The Mixed Method for Pilates inspiration and teaching information!